DavidDerhy/api-docs/source/includes/_money_transfer.md

 account_id | Account identifier of the sender | String
 receiver | Recipient of the transfer.
 Possible values are: Fidor nickname, Fidor account identifier, twitter nickname, email address, mobile phone number | String external_uid | Unique ID of the creator of the transaction.
-In case a uid is reused for a transaction, it is not executed, this mechanism can be used to prevent double bookings in case of network failure or similar event where transaction status is unknown | String amount | Amount of money you would like to send in in account currency, in minor units, e.g. 1EUR is represented as 100.
+In case a uid is reused for a transaction, it is not executed, this mechanism can be used to prevent double bookings in case of network failure or similar event where transaction status is unknown | String amount | Amount of money you would like to send in account currency, in minor units, e.g. 1EUR is represented as 100.
 Must be greater than 0 e.g. at least one cent in EUR | Integer subject | Subject of the transaction | String

 ### HTTP Request